 Through The Coaching Clinic™, leaders:

 The Coaching Clinic™ is typically a two-day workshop, including core, advanced, and real-world coaching skills.
-There are also available add-on options including reinforcement sessions, group coaching, an executive overview session, and a
+There are also available add-on options including reinforcement sessions, group coaching, an executive overview session, and practice coaching opportunities.

 Other program implementation options include: